-We have over 20 years of experience in training to the IAM standard and have had over 800 passes with less than 5 who didn't pass first time.
+We have over 20 years of experience in training to the IAM standard and have had over 900 passes.
 Riding your bike is one of life’s great pleasures.
 However, regardless of whether you’re new to biking, returning after a break or have many years experience, our advanced riding courses can make you a better rider and bring you even greater enjoyment and confidence to your riding.
 Whether it’s about improving your own standards or reassuring a loved one who struggles to share your enthusiasm, our Skill for Life programme can make you a better and safer rider.

 The programme teaches the five phases of advanced riding, known as IPSGA; Information, Position, Speed, Gear and Acceleration.
 Regardless of whether you’re riding in country lanes, busy roads, or tackling the challenging British weather, you will have the skills and knowledge to remain confident and in control.
 Safety is a big part of the advanced riding programme, but it also encourages you to feel confident on the road, to make good progress and to get even greater enjoyment from the experience.